Taxes on Selling a House in Pennsylvania

 You’ve likely heard the term “capital gains tax,” but what is it?

 Capital gains tax rates differ by state.
 Some states, like Florida, don’t even have a capital gains tax.
 In Pennsylvania, the tax rate for capital gains is a flat 3.07%.
-This flat rate applies to capital gains just like regular income and doesn’t change based on how long you owned the asset or your income level.
+This fixed rate applies to capital gains just like regular income and doesn’t change based on how long you owned the asset or your income level.

 Meanwhile, at the federal level, capital gains are classified as “short-term” or “long-term”.